MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/connections/connection-twitter.md

        `Twitter.MyFollowing()`
        `Twitter.MyFollowing({maxResults:3})`
-   * To show which users another user is following, set the **[Items](../controls/properties-core.md)** property of the gallery to to the following formula:
+   * To show which users another user is following, set the **[Items](../controls/properties-core.md)** property of the gallery to the following formula:

        `Twitter.Following( *TwitterHandle* )`